Finally, we are open for business!

 The Pittsfield Historical Society is a New Hampshire, 501(c)(3) charitable corporation.

-NEW HEADQUARTERS AND MUSEUM
+PITTSFIELD HISTORICAL SOCIETY NEW HEADQUARTERS AND MUSEUM

-The Oak Street Side
+The New Museum from the Oak Street Side

-The need is great.
-Presently, archives space is overflowing with documents, pictures, newspapers and other ephemera.
+The Pittsfield Historical Society would like to thank all the donors for their generous contributions to the project.
+The need for a larger museum is great.
+Presently, archives space is overflowing with documents, pictures, newspapers, and other ephemera.
 For one person to move from one corner of the room to another, two or three of the volunteers must stand up and move aside.
 Moreover, there is not a sufficient number of desks to accommodate all of the volunteers.

 The museum is so jam-packed with artifacts that it is difficult to distinguish one item from another.
 Many items are stacked on top of display cases for lack of any other place to put them and are susceptible to being stolen.
 Further, there is no storage space in the building.
 The attic is inaccessible and the basement has a dirt floor and is damp.

 Finally, the Society has historic items stored throughout town, some in places where they are deteriorating because of existing conditions.
 The new building will house all of these items.
 Among them are an 1876 fire wagon, an 1895 hose and reel, a baggage cart from the old railroad station, a historic piano, and artifacts in two tractor-trailers and a basement.